3 Day Itinerary In Hualien, Taiwan (三天花蓮行程)

 disclosure: this article may include affiliate links in which I receive a small commission for any booking that you make

-APRIL 2024 UPDATE:
+NOVEMBER 2024 UPDATE:

-Hualien was the epicenter of the 7.4 magnitude earthquake on 4/3/24 so a lot of the sites referenced in this blog post may be closed for repair.
-Taroko National Park was hit the hardest and is currently closed to all visitors.
 However, the city is mostly fine, so if you feel comfortable with visiting, it’s definitely still worth seeing.
 Your economic support could mean a lot to the local community right now.

 You can also donate to government-organized disaster relief by following the instructions outlined by Focus Taiwan.

-Hualien County (花蓮縣) is located on the east coast of Taiwan, one of the most underrated places in Asia.
+Hualien County (花蓮縣) located on the east coast of Taiwan, is one of the most underrated places in Asia.

 It is a mountainous region known for towering peaks, vast skies, pebbled beaches, lush vegetation, cultural diversity, and friendly people.
 Like Lanyu, Lyudao, and many other destinations on Taiwan’s East Coast, it often ranks a little lower on people’s travel bucket lists because planning a trip takes more effort and time.